Support at school for children with epilepsy

 Training and awareness for staff and pupils

 The school should make sure staff have training to understand epilepsy and how to manage seizures at school.
 They should also make sure other pupils know to contact a member of staff immediately if your child has a seizure.
-We have courses to help:
+We have resources to help:

 Online awareness training for school staff and teachers